Sean-Robinson1/rubiks-cube/README.md

 rubiks-cube
 ```

+## Usage

+- **Cube Manipulation**
+  - Rotate the cube using the on-screen buttons.
+Rotations are automatically applied based on the current orientation.
+  - Click 'Scramble' to randomise the cube.
+  - Click 'Reset View' to restore the default viewing angle.

+- **Colour Calibration & Scanning**
+  - Click 'Calibrate Colours' to open the webcam.
+Hold a solved cube inside the rectangle and press the key matching the first letter of each colour to calibrate.
+This updates the internal colour detection.
+  - Click 'Scan Cube' to scan a cube using the webcam.
+Hold the cube up; it will be detected and scanned automatically.
+The scanned cube map will be displayed.

+- **Solving**
+  - Click 'Solve' to compute the solution.
+A popup will show the moves required to solve the cube.

+> The UI is designed to be intuitive.
+For best results, ensure your webcam is well-lit and the cube is clearly visible.
+Also if you have a reflective cube, this can affect the performance of the scanning.

 ## Run tests / CI benchmark
 Run the CI benchmark script (solves 1000 cubes and records solve information):
 ```bash